-We provide an outstanding American educational and cultural experience within the context of the Lycée International.
-We foster intellectual curiosity and self-confidence that will help students to reach their full personal and academic potential, and prepare students to play dynamic roles in the world by developing their leadership abilities and sense of responsibility towards others.
+We provide outstanding American educational and cultural experiences within the context of the Lycée International.
+Fostering intellectual curiosity and self-confidence, we help students reach their full personal and academic potential.
+We actively prepare students to play dynamic roles in the world by developing their leadership abilities and nurturing a sense of responsibility towards others.

 American Section Mission Statement

 - We have the privilege of working within the context of the Lycée International of Saint Germain-en-Laye, the flagship OIB (Option International du Baccalauréat) school.
 All students follow the full French curriculum, as defined by the French Ministry of Education, in addition to that of their national section.
 Students receive a complete bilingual, bicultural and international education.

 - We teach a dual curriculum which prepares students for the OIB and for top institutions of higher education anywhere in the world.

 - We employ North American best-practice pedagogy, including student-centered classrooms, individualized reading programs and research projects.

 - We embolden students to take risks and to challenge themselves to become self-motivated learners.